 Your web browser encrypts data while it's being transmitted.
 However, some browsers can store information in memory (cache) after it's been sent.
 To ensure your Personal Information is protected, clear your cache after every visit to a secure site.

-ATBOnline® customer access requires you to enter your ATB customer card number and a web password that should only be known to you.
+ATB Online customer access requires you to enter your username and a password that should only be known to you.
 Unless your password has been stolen or given away, you are the only one who can access your account information.

-Once you have signed in to ATBOnline™you have begun an "active session."
+Once you have signed in to ATB Online you have begun an "active session."
 If you walk away during the course of an active session, someone else can use your computer to perform transactions involving your accounts.

 Generally speaking, email is not a secure medium of communication.
 That means you should never include personal or banking information in an email you send to us or to anyone else.
-Some examples of Personal Information include your:
+Some examples of Personal Information include:

 No, that is not a legitimate email from ATB Financial.
-ATB Financial will never ask you to respond via email to any requests for Personal Information including your passwords, customer card numbers, or log-in information.
+ATB Financial will never ask you to respond via email with personal information, including your passwords, customer card numbers, or login information.

 Yes, it can be safe.
 But you need to make sure you are in a secure environment first.
 Look for the "secure transaction" symbol on your screen before entering your credit card number—it will look like a key or padlock somewhere on the very bottom of your browser window.
 If you don't see this symbol, don't enter your Personal Information.
 You should also verify the validity of the digital certificate to make sure it was issued from a trusted certificate authority like Verisign.
 Simply double-click on the padlock icon to view the certificate's details.